-As I we wind down 2015, I was at my parents the other night reminiscing about the year with my mom.
+As we wind down 2015, I was at my parents’ the other night reminiscing about the year with my mother Eloise.
 I’ve been fortunate to be able to spend some quality time with her lately.
-I was thinking about all my friends and the one common link we all have is we often talk of our mothers.
-Some lost their mom’s early, some midstream, and some of us are still fortunate to have them in our lives.
-Living or deceased, who doesn’t enjoy talking about their mom in mixed company.
+I was thinking about all my friends and the one common link we all have.
+We often talk about our mothers.
+Some lost their moms early, some midstream, and some of us are still fortunate to have them in our lives.
+Living or deceased, who doesn’t enjoy talking about their mom in mixed company?

-Mom has two great grandkids now, and my granddaughter Eloise is named after her.
+Mom has ten great-grandkids as of 1.1.2023, and my granddaughter Eloise is named after her.
 I happened to be there when my daughter told my mom what she was having and what they’d be naming her.
 That was a magical moment that I’ll cherish forever.
-As she cares for my dad we’ve been enjoying talking about many things in our lives.
-She used to love watching Norm and I play gin rummy, and occasionally I’d pick a lucky card and win.
+As she cares for my dad, we’ve been enjoying talking about many things in our lives.
+She used to love watching Norm and me play gin rummy, and occasionally I’d pick a lucky card and win.

-She’s had some great accomplishments in her life: number one in her class in nursing school, a skilled nurse, lifetime accountant for the family Courier Express route, six healthy children, 17 grandkids, two great grandkids, a husband who always knew the difference between right and wrong, a hole in one, attended a super bowl, and sound relationships with all of her daughter-in-laws and son-in law.
+She’s had some great accomplishments in her life: number one in her class in nursing school, a skilled nurse, a lifetime accountant for the family Courier Express route, six healthy children, 18 grandkids, ten great-grandkids, a husband who always knew the difference between right and wrong, a hole in one, attended a Super Bowl, and sound relationships with all of her daughters-in-law and son-in-law.

-Twelve years ago we celebrated their 50th wedding anniversary, and what a party it was, with that monstrous size family of theirs.
-Twelve years later they are still going strong and Norman appreciates all she does for him.
-I made a choice not move away 26 years ago, and as I look back at the life we’ve enjoyed in Buffalo, I’d say that was a pretty wise move.
+Twelve years ago, we celebrated their 50th wedding anniversary, and what a party it was, with that monstrous-size family of theirs.
+Twelve years later, they are still going strong, and Norman appreciates all she does for him.
+I made a choice not to move away 26 years ago, and as I look back at the life we’ve enjoyed in Buffalo, I’d say that was a pretty wise move.